 In addition to this, you will need to create a long-term plan for how you will issue new tokens, who will receive them, how exactly they will be distributed, and what will help you retain active users and keep your platform up and running.

 Luckily, our PixelPlex blockchain consultants can help you with this.
 They will analyze your idea, provide a deeply researched analysis of your business case, and offer you the most appropriate solution.
-Drop us a line and be sure that your tokenomics and token distribution mechanism are effective and beneficial for both your company and your future users.
+Along with our STO development services, we ensure that your token distribution model is both compliant and optimized for market performance.